Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 }
 ```

-- Always put a header in the topic and time stamp to inherit the value of previous topic.
-Update must not be performed without inheritance of the header’s time stamp.
-Yet, when combining 2 topic together, either topic’s header time stamp can be inherited.
+* Always put a header in the topic, and inherit the time stamp from the preceding topic.
+Do not update the header's time stamp without inheritance.
+If a node has two or more topics, you can inherit the time stamp from any of these, because their time stamps are supposed to be synchronized.
-*Time stamp of two topics header will be the same by synchronization.

 -  Do not use of the service.
 When the service and topic are mixed, real-time estimate becomes difficult.
 Basically, it should be carried out in a topic-based.
 In non-real-time portion not involved in the recognition, judgment and control of the automated driving operation may utilise the service.